mennlo/grappling-games/classes/guard/passing/weave-passing-class.md

 #### Bottom Player
 **Position:** On your back with legs pinned in leg weave smash pass position, knees pointing away from opponent
 **Objective:** Square your hips up and get back to guard, or escape the position
-**Win:** Successfully square hips and return to guard, get both feet on their hips, stand up, or complete a reversal
+**Win:** Successfully square hips and return to guard, get both feet on opponent, stand up, or complete a reversal

 ### 3.2 - [Shin Ride/HQ to Leg Weave Pass Progression](https://mennlo.github.io/grappling-games/md-viewer.html?file=games/guard/supine/shin-ride-hq-to-leg-weave-progression.md)